Crec0/JankAddons/README.md

 ## `set_world_noise_seed(seed)`

+Removed because of recent noise rework.
+This is painful to implement now.
-**THIS WILL CORRUPT YOUR WORLD.
-DO NOT USE THIS IF YOU DO NOT KNOW WHAT YOU ARE DOING.**
+~~**THIS WILL CORRUPT YOUR WORLD.
+DO NOT USE THIS IF YOU DO NOT KNOW WHAT YOU ARE DOING.**~~

-Set the world noise seed.
-Goes along with `sample_noise` function from base carpet to search for seeds based on noise values.
+~~Set the world noise seed.
+Goes along with `sample_noise` function from base carpet to search for seeds based on noise values.~~

 # Commands
 ## portalmonitor